easegress-io/easegress/doc/faascontroller.md

   - [Demoing](#demoing)
   - [Reference](#reference)

-* A FaaSController is a business controller for handling Easegress and FaaS products integration purpose.
+* A FaaSController is a business controller for handling Easegress and FaaS products integration purposes.
 It abstracts `FaasFunction`, `FaaSStore` and, `FaaSProvder`.
 Currently, we only support `Knative` type FaaSProvider.
-The `FaaSFunction` describes the name, image URL, the resource and autoscaling type of this FaaS function instance.
+The `FaaSFunction` describes the name, image URL, the resource, and autoscaling type of this FaaS function instance.
 The `FaaSStore` is covered by Easegress' embed ETCD already.
 * FaaSController works closely with local FaaSProvider.
 Please make sure they are running in a communicable environment.
 Flow this [doc](https://knative.dev/docs/install/install-serving-with-yaml/) to install Knative[1]'s serving component in K8s.
 It's better to have Easegress run in the same vm-instances with K8s for saving communication costs.

 ## Prerequest